 Diagnosis of Plantar Fibroma

-In our office, Dr. Rion Berg will press on the lump in your foot in order to make a diagnosis.
+In our office, Dr. Rion Berg will press on the lump in your foot to make a diagnosis.
 Be aware that this pressure can cause pain and can sometimes extend down to the toes.
-We may need to order an MRI or perform a biopsy to confirm it.
+An MRI or biopsy may be performed to further evaluate the lump and aid in diagnosis.

 Treatment of Plantar Fibroma